demjanp/deposit/README.md

 ### Quoting:
 Parts of the query string can be quoted using double quotes to allow class names with a dot e.g. "Cls.1", "Class.One".
 Single quotes denote string constants e.g. "cls1.descr1 == 'one'".

+## Acknowledgements: <a name="acknowledgements"></a>

+Development of this software was supported by OP RDE, MEYS, under the project "Ultra-trace isotope research in social and environmental studies using accelerator mass spectrometry", Reg.
+No. CZ.02.1.01/0.0/0.0/16_019/0000728.

 ## License: <a name="license"></a>